denesmbezi/Blog_with_django/README.md

 ## 🙌 Credits

-Built with ❤️ using Django by [Your Name].
+Built with ❤️ using Django by DENES MBEZI.

 ---